 In April 2022, an organizational consultant informed City leadership that the PSC needed clarity on its vision, roles, expectations, power and priorities.
 Commissioner Rubio then directed BPS to split the PSC back into two distinct commissions: planning and sustainability.

-In March 2023, the Planning Commission was created, and research phases for the new Sustainability and Climate Commission (SCC) began.
-The SCC process continues and will form in early 2025.
+In March 2023, the Planning Commission was created, and research phases for the new Sustainability and Climate Commission began.
+Council then approved the creation of the Sustainability and Climate Commission and its framework on May 8, 2024, as Ordinance 191710.

 Project timeline